Fifth-Aeon/Fifth-Aeon-Web-Client/README.md

-# Battleship Client
+# Card Game Client

-A client for a websockets based battleship game, written using Angular and Typescript.
+A client for a websockets based card game, written using Angular and Typescript.

 You can find the coresponding server at (https://github.com/WilliamRitson/Battleship-Server)